mhlias/tholos/README.md

 	- Creates an S3 bucket in the current account and enables versioning.
 	- Configures remote terraform state on the created S3 bucket.
 	- Provides management of remote git/github terraform modules using the Terrafile concept.
-	- Provides plan and apply functionality and keeps the local & remote states in sync.
+	- Provides plan and apply functionality with resources target support and keeps the local & remote states in sync.

 ### Setup Requirements